 Trueplay enables you to tune your Sonos speaker to the room it is located in using a simple step-by-step process through the Sonos app.
 We've detailed the Trueplay process below but if you want more information on how the process works, you can read our Trueplay explained feature.

 Trueplay requires an Apple device running iOS 7 and above for the tuning process, as well as users getting up off the sofa.
-The tuning setup cannot currently be done with an Android device but Sonos has said it is working on it.
+The tuning setup cannot currently be done with an Android device because there is too much variation in terms of microphones but Sonos has said it is working on it.

 Sonos Trueplay: The step-by-step process

 Trueplay uses the microphone on your iOS device to listen to test sounds emitted by the Sonos speaker you are tuning so the first step of the Trueplay process is to grant access to the microphone.

 Once the Sonos app has access to the microphone, you'll be able to start the Trueplay process.
 Make sure you don't have a case on your iOS device.

 2. Position your Sonos speaker

 Move the Sonos speaker you are about to tune into the position you plan on leaving it in.
 The Trueplay process will tune the speaker specifically to its placement so if you move it, even to the other side of the room, it is worth retuning to ensure you are getting the best possible sound.

 To retune a speaker, head to Settings > Room Settings > Select Room > Trueplay Tuning.
 There will be a red dot next to Trueplay Tuning if the speaker has been moved and requires retuning.